sadok-dridi/ai-chatbox-nodejs/README.md

 # ai-chatbox-nodejs
-A Node.js-based AI chatbot powered by OpenAI.
+A Node.js-based AI chatbot powered by DeepSeek.